 Cow’s milk and some other non-dairy alternatives also contain a good amount of protein which we need for the growth and repair of cells.

-Peanut butter contains 7-8 grams of protein and other essential nutrients in a 2-tablespoon serving.
-Health experts recommend adding peanuts and other nuts to the diet due to their heart-healthy omega-3 fat content and nutritional value.
+Health experts recommend adding peanuts and other nuts to the diet due to their heart-healthy fat content and nutritional value.

 Any kind of blender will do for this smoothie recipe.

-I use a Magic Bullet which has been working great for the past 10 years.
+I use a Nutribullet blender which has been working great for the past 10 years.
 I’ve even blended carrots in it when making a veggie smoothie.
 It won’t blend like a high-powered and more expensive blender, but it does the job.
-I drink my smoothies, my family drinks their smoothies, and we get our nutrients.

 – Mangos – The creamy smooth texture is just as good as a banana.